 The Financial Times: If you're reading the news, you want to make sure that your sources are accurate and trustworthy.
 The Financial Times have created an app launch screen during which builds trust as early as possible by highlighting the quality and depth of their journalism, as well as a nice newspaper-like icon.
 Another interesting point to note is that you can scroll between different three versions of the launch screen, with each one containing different value propositions.

-Dropbox: The Dropbox launch screen is simple but effective — a bold navy background with their recognisable logo and company name in a very light blue colour.
-There’s no need to overcomplicate your app launch screen, and Dropbox is a great example of this.
+Dropbox: The Dropbox launch screen is simple but effective -- a bold navy background with their recognizable logo and company name in a very light blue color.
+There's no need to overcomplicate your app launch screen, and Dropbox is a great example of this.

 Medium: This launch screen is smart, up-to-date, and reflects the user experience on both the mobile app and the website.
 Being a platform for content creators and writers, Medium have used a unique image of a piano combined with a typewriter, reflecting their slogan, "Ideas and perspectives you won't find anywhere else".
 The illustration style is modern and friendly.